surajpatil05/pomodoro-streak/README.md

 - View session statistics by selecting a timeline in the bottom sheet.

 ## Features to be added in future versions
+- [ ] notification after each session is finished
 - [ ] Screen Always on while Timer is Running
 - [ ] Display Pomodoro remaining Timer on LockScreen While Running
-- [ ] different sounds to select from to play after Timer session Completes
+- [ ] different sounds to select from to play after Timer duration Completes